sfatkhutdinov/cs2_rl_agent/analysis_log/main.md

 4. **Relationship to Other Components** - How it integrates with the rest of the system
 5. **Optimization Opportunities** - Potential improvements
 6. **Next Steps** - Recommendations for further investigation

+For details on the reorganization of the analysis from the original chronological format to this document-based structure, see the [Reorganization Verification Report](reorganization_verification.md).

 ## Navigation
 Each file contains backlinks to related analyses, allowing for non-linear exploration of the codebase understanding.